alexissavin/terraform-provider-solidserver/README.md

 IP Space resource allows to create spaces from the following arguments:

 * `name` - (Required) The name of the IP Space to create.
+* `class` - (Optional) An optional object class name allowing to store and display custom meta-data.
+* `class_parameters` - (Optional) An optional object class parameters allowing to store and display custom meta-data as key/value.

+Creating an IP Space:
 ```
 resource "solidserver_ip_space" "myFirstSpace" {
   name   = "myFirstSpace"